The material in this section relates to the WS-Addressing specification.

 In the client-side code, the WS-Addressing information headers are set with

 soap_wsa_request by passing an optional message UUID string, a mandatory destination address URI string, and a mandatory request action URI string.
 The wsa plugin should be registered with the current soap struct context.
 An optional source address information header can be added with

 soap_wsa_add_From (must be invoked after the

 To generate a UUID for the RequestMessageID, use:

 To relay the response to another destination, the WS-Addressing ReplyTo information header is added with

 soap_wsa_add_ReplyTo by passing a reply address URI string.
-The service returns "HTTP 202 ACCEPTED" to the client when the response message relay was successful.
+The service returns "HTTP 200 OK" or "HTTP 202 ACCEPTED" to the client when the response message relay was successful.